phanendraguptha/phanendraguptha/README.md

 I am a passionate web developer.
 I love to solve real-world problems with my technical skills and share my knowledge with my fellow learners, speaking of which I write medium articles on web technologies because I want to make this world a better place to live.

-* 🌍  I'm based in India
+* 🌍  I'm based in United States
 * 🖥️  See my portfolio at [here](http://phanendraguptha.github.io)
 * 🧠  I'm learning Data Structures and Algorithms
 * 😄 Pronouns: he/him